HallettVisual/Regional-Prompt-Upscaler-Free/README.md

-# Regional-Prompt-Upscaler
-Works similar to the Ultimate Upscaler except that uses Vision-Language Models to generate prompts for each tile.
-Plus a collection of other features.

-# Regional Prompt Upscaler for Automatic1111
+# Regional Prompt Upscaler for Automatic1111 And Forge

 This extension allows users to upscale images using regional prompts with the Automatic1111 web UI or Forge.
 It provides flexibility in enhancing specific regions of an image using different prompts.